JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 Salary negotiation—when you're changing jobs or working to increase your salary at your current job—is a collaboration.
 You're not so much asking your manager to give you a raise as you are asking your manager to work with you to adjust your compensation to reflect the value you add in your role.

 Sometimes your manager has full discretion over their compensation budget.
-And sometimes your manager doesn't even have a budget for raises, and relies on HR to handle all of the salary increases.
+And sometimes your manager doesn't even have a budget for raises, and will submit a request for salary increase to HR, who will take it from there.

 The first step to collaborating with your manager to ask for a raise is to schedule a time to talk about it.
 This can be awkward, but it doesn't have to be.